6 Ways to Help Kids Beat Seasonal Allergies

 Wash clothing immediately

 I thought it seemed silly at first, but it is so important to make your allergic child strip down after being outside.
-I have Sophia put on clean clothes and put the ones she had on while playing outside immediately into the wash.
+I have her put on clean clothes and put the ones she had on while playing outside immediately into the wash.
 It’s amazing how much pollen they can pick up just walking home from the bus stop or playing in the yard for a while, and the less they are exposed to it the more comfortable they will be allergy-wise.

 I know, I know.
 Sometimes getting a 9-year-old kid to shower once a week can be torturous!
 But during allergy season, showering daily (preferably as soon as they come in from outside) is a necessity.
 The pollen sticks in their hair and on their skin.
 Help them to learn how to thoroughly wash themselves.